mdn/translated-content/files/ja/learn/tools_and_testing/cross_browser_testing/your_own_automation_environment/index.md

 Add this to `quick_test.js` now.

-<span class="p">Making sure you are inside your project directory, try running the test:</span>
+Making sure you are inside your project directory, try running the test:

 ```bash
 node quick_test.js
 ```

-<span class="p">You should see the button's text label reported inside the console.</span>
+You should see the button's text label reported inside the console.

-<span class="p">let's do something a bit more useful. delete the previous code entry, then add this line at the bottom instead:</span>
+let's do something a bit more useful. delete the previous code entry, then add this line at the bottom instead:

 ```js
 button.click();